SoulFireMage/Katiya_Starship/content/mathsummaries/Information Theory_ Leverage Map.md

 **Precise statement:** For any R < C and any ε > 0, there exist codes of rate R with error probability < ε.
 Conversely, for R > C, error probability is bounded away from 0.

-**Why it matters:** This is the most important theorem in information theory.
+**Importance:** This is the most important theorem in information theory.
 It says:
 - There's a sharp threshold (capacity)
 - Reliable communication is possible right up to that threshold
 - The threshold is computable